jaythad13/Mathematikezettelkasten/Lie algebras --- a-lie/notes/Subalgebras, ideals, and quotients.md

 $$
 is not upper triangular.

 One really important ideal of every Lie algebra is the centre.
-Again in analogy with [[Abstract Algebra I --- math-171/notes/Centralisers, centre, and normalisers#_definition _ centre, $Z(G)$|groups and rings]], the centre commutes with everything in the algebra.
+Again in analogy with [[Abstract algebra --- math-171/notes/Centralisers, centre, and normalisers#_definition _ centre, $Z(G)$|groups and rings]], the centre commutes with everything in the algebra.
 However, because Lie algebras are anti-commutative, we just require the bracket to vanish on the centre —

 ##### _definition:_ centre